-Use S14: Use of MEWPS (Chery Pickers and Scissor Lifts) Risk Assessment and Key Control Measures (see section 2.1.2) as an 'aide-memoir' when carrying out this assessment and to record the findings of the MEWP selection.
+Use STAC Risk Assessment and Key Control Measures (see section 2.1.2) as an 'aide-memoir' when carrying out this assessment and to record the findings of the MEWP selection.

-TW Site Manager, with assistance of MEWP Supplier.
+• TW Site Manager, with assistance of MEWP Supplier.

 • For each operation using a MEWP.